 Some patients present more serious side effects, which usually mean there is an intolerance or allergy to the medication.
 You should consult a medical professional immediately if you notice any of the following symptoms: chest pain, difficulty breathing, or severe irritation, blistering or bleeding to where the cream was applied.

 Aldara is available to buy from 121doc after filling out a free online consultation, during which you will be asked a series of medical questions to ensure the medication is safe and effective for your condition.
-Once this has been ascertained, a doctor will issue a prescription for Aldara, which the pharmacy will dispatch for free next day delivery.
+Once this has been ascertained, a doctor will issue a prescription which the pharmacy will dispatch for free next day delivery.
+If you live in London you may receive your treatment in as little as two hours.